dennismi/dennismi.github.io/_posts/2016-02-23-first-thoughts-of-jekyll.md

 Once the command prompt tells you to hit ctrl+c to stop, do not do that :).

 Fire up your favorite browser, and type in the url: http://localhost:4000 and that should display you newly created jekyll blog.

+This setup make for some fast revs on the site design, and how a post is gonna look when it is published.

+# Conclusion
+This is perfect if you want a nice simple, and fast platform for a blog.
+But you only want to have this setup, if you are a developer, but who isn't if they have an [GitHub](https://github.com) account :), and are not afraid of either, command line (cmd or powershell), git, and markdown.

+If that sounds like your kind of game, then go try it out.
+Just remember it is meant to be a STATIC SITE GENERATOR, it is just a bunch of HTML files, where Jekyll takes care of the plumbing.

+Cheers.